 Korin Grant, postgraduate careers consultant with the School of Business and Economics at Loughborough University, agrees that the retail sector has a lot to offer.
-'Retail management provides graduates with financial reward (salaries can be lucrative), opportunities to travel and access to, and experience of, senior positions.'
+'Retail management provides graduates with early responsibility, financial reward (salaries can be lucrative), opportunities to travel and access to, and experience of, senior positions.'

 As such, jobs are highly sought after and are incredibly competitive.
 You'll need to take every chance you get to set yourself apart from the competition when applying for jobs.